HVA-FRC-3824/RohawkticsScouting2016/README.md

 * The repository currently uses two git submodules and I am not perfectly sure that these will clone correctly.
 If they don't then contact me and we will figure it out. - Andrew

+* Also this application will be setup to run on Nexus 7 and Nexus 9 tablets

 ### What is git? ###